omgitsele/Access-control-logging-tool/README.txt

 Dimitris Eleftheriadis 2015030067

+The "Assignement 3" pdf has all the necessary information about what this project does.

 run "make" to build the projects and "make run" to run logger.so and test_aclog.c .
 It will also create some of the nescessary files.

 The code has comments and is pretty self explanatory.